 Finally, don't use instant oats.
 It's really important that you use old fashioned rolled oats to get the texture of granola.
 Instant oats will fall apart and you won't get the nice crunchy texture of the granola we are all used to.

 Please let me know if you make this recipe!
 I would love to hear from you!
 Also, don't forget to check out my other delicious vegan recipes like this roasted cherry tomato soup.

 - ½ cup unsweetened coconut flakes

-- 3 tbsp nut butter of your choice
+- 3 tablespoon nut butter of your choice

 - ⅓ cup maple syrup